ehean/ehean.github.io/README.md

 **1. Create a Facebook Developer Account**

 To use any of the Facebook APIs, you will need a [Facebook Developer](https://developers.facebook.com/) account.
 Creating one is easy.
-If you already have a Facebook account you can sign in with that, or create a new account.
+You can sign in with your regular Facebook account or create a new account if you don't have one.

 **2. Create Application and Get the App ID**

 Log in to your Facebook Developer dashboard.
-Click your profile image at the top right corner and select Add a New App.
+Click your profile image at the top right corner and select **Add a New App**.
 After you provide an app name, contact email, and verification code you will be taken to the app setup page.

  ![dashboard](https://github.com/ehean/ehean.github.io/blob/master/imgs/dashboard.png)

 **3. Implement Facebook SDK for Javascript**

-Click Get Started next to the Login API.
+Navigate to the Login API.
 Select Web as the platform.
 You will be taken to a five step setup process.
 Provide the site URL and click next.

 You will then be provided with the Facebook SDK for Javascript code.